The Smell of Alcohol on the Breath and Pores

 It is usually easy to tell if somebody has been overdoing it with alcohol.
 Not only does this drug affect their behavior but there are also plenty of other clues as well.
 This evidence of overindulgence can last well into the next day and be the source of embarrassment.
 Drinking alcohol can leave a noticeable smell on the breath.
 Those who have been drinking heavily can also have a strong odor that is produced by their skin pores.
 Most people feel uncomfortable if they are carrying around the smell of alcohol on their body.
 They will use different methods to hide it.
 In many instances these attempts to disguise the odor will be unsuccessful.

-The Cause of Alcohol Odor from Breath and Pores
+Cause of Alcohol Breath

 When people consume alcohol the body treats it like a toxin and attempts to break it down into acetic acid.
 It only manages to metabolize about 90% of alcohol this way and the rest gets excreted in different ways.
 Some of it escapes with urine but it is also excreted by sweat and through the respiratory system.
 The alcohol smell on the breath usually comes directly from the stomach.
 If somebody belches with a belly full of beer it can create a powerful stench.
 Certain aromatic drinks such as Tia Maria and Coffee liqueurs are more likely to lead to bad breath and should be avoided.